 “Mh’gōi” in Cantonese (Hong Kong, China)

 Mh’gōi Hong Kong, China for immersing me into your culture by feeding me chicken feet at the cheapest Michelin starred restaurant and a hearty bowl of snake soup.
 You let me take a ride through Victoria Harbour on a traditional junk boat while watching the Symphony of Lights.
 You allowed me to climb countless stairs to get close to Big Buddha and then saved me some steps with a ride on the longest outdoor escalator in the world, the mid-level elevators.

 “Ke kmal mesaul” in Palauan (Palau)

-Ke kmal mesaul Palau, mostly because I did not even realize that tiny speck on the map could be so amazing.
+Ke kmal mesaul Palau, mostly because I did not even realize that tiny speck on the map could be so amazing and filled with incredible things to do.
 You let me take my first natural mud bath in the Milky Way and left my skin silky smooth.
 You also allowed me to swim in jellyfish lake with thousands of these plankton.
 You fed me a traditional Palauan meal and showed me that snorkeling in 82 degree water is so much better than the 60 degrees elsewhere.

 “Gracias” in Spanish (Spain, Chile & Argentina)

 Gracias Spain for letting me explore the depths of a cava cave with you and teaching me that not all bubbly cavas are created equal.
 This year you also confirmed that pan con tomate is one of the best things on earth.

 Gracias Chile for giving me my first horseback ride through autumn colored vineyards and then letting me soak my aching muscles in a hot tub made out of a wine barrel.